-Now, for THC, there are a few different ways you could come at this one too.
-As you mentioned, smoking flower is always a good option for managing stress.
+Now, for smoking flower, there are a few different ways you could come at this one too—as you mentioned, it's always a good option for managing stress.
 It’s my preferred option, because it is the fastest acting.
-Truly nothing beats turning the lights down low and sparking up a joint to set things into perspective.
-But I know smoking isn’t always easy to pull off—depending on your setup.
+Truly, nothing beats turning the lights down low and sparking up a joint to set things into perspective.
+And hey, if you're not in a state where THC is legal yet (or want a good sub while taking a tolerance break), you can always give smoking hemp a go.
+But I know smoking, especially smoking THC, isn’t always easy to pull off—depending on your setup.

 But let’s focus on the realities of where you live.
 We’re trying to help you de-stress here, SB, not to worry you with the complexities of cannabis laws across state lines!
 All you need to do is pack your ID—assuming you’re 21—and head to your closest dispensary.
 When you arrive, talk to the budtenders, the people behind the counter; they're there to help you.
 If you’re lucky, they’ll really know their stuff and will be very accustomed to seeing people like you come through the doors.